Daniel Henderson

-Daniel Henderson (born 4 April 1991) is a speedway rider from Sweden.
+Daniel Henderson (born 4 April 1991) is a motorcycle speedway and Ice speedway rider from Sweden.

 Speedway career

 In 2021, he suffered serious injuries in a crash, which resulted in 12 broken ribs and a spine injury and was close to announcing his retirement.
 However he returned to speedway when riding for Rospiggarna in his native Sweden.

 Henderson has reached every Swedish Individual Speedway Championship final from 2018 to 2022 and finished 5th in the 2020 Swedish Individual Speedway Championship.

-In 2023, he signed for Vargarna in the Swedish Allsvenskan and will make his Polish debut in 2023 after signing for Polonia Piła.
+In 2023, he signed for Vargarna in the Swedish Allsvenskan and made his Polish debut in 2023 after signing for Polonia Piła.

+Family

+His uncle Kenny Olsson died in a speedway crash in 2007.